[This essay was originally published in July 2013.]

-Nevertheless, from the point of view of musical storytelling, Blitzstein uses this Weillian sound in more sophisticated ways than Weill.
+Nevertheless, from the point of view of musical storytelling, Blitzstein uses Weill’s techniques in more sophisticated ways than Weill.
 The Threepenny Opera is song, scene, song, scene; and, Brecht being Brecht, the songs are commentaries, interruptions.
 Blitzstein, as composer, lyricist, and librettist, weaves his songs and dialogue together to a degree unprecedented in the musical theater in 1937, and still rare.
 He was a master of the concise statement; Cradle is full of very short songs that say what they have to say and then stop, sometimes to set up other songs, as in the abrupt transition from “Let’s Do Something” to “Honolulu,” which always gets a laugh.
-Until Bernstein and especially Sondheim, nobody in musicals attempted Blitzstein’s level of compositional design, his use of themes and motifs, and his ability to express character and advance story through songs — except, of course, for Gershwin.
-Porgy and Bess predated Cradle by one year, and its authors, like Blitzstein, always referred to their musical as an opera.
+Until Bernstein and Sondheim, nobody in musicals attempted Blitzstein’s level of compositional design, his use of themes and motifs, and his ability to express character and advance story through songs — except, of course, for Gershwin.
+Porgy and Bess preceded Cradle by one year, and its authors, like Blitzstein, always referred to their musical as an opera.

 IN MY RECENT exploration of The Cradle Will Rock, I’ve developed an appreciation for its original cast recording which had eluded me before.
 (You can listen to it here.)
 It was recorded in 1938, with Marc Blitzstein and the original cast, during the show’s run at the Windsor Theatre.
 It’s considered the first Broadway musical cast recording.

-The record has often been dismissed as a curiosity — an artifact of historical interest, but not much for your listening pleasure.
+The record has often been dismissed as a curiosity — an artifact of historical interest, but not much for listening pleasure.
 I listened to it once, years ago, and went along dismissing it with everyone else.
 But having carefully revisited the recording, I’ve found much to love.
 Because it’s primitive and scratchy, the best way to enjoy the original Cradle record is to know the material well before you listen to it.
 I am now so familiar with the score from repeated listenings, mostly to the excellent 1985 Acting Company recording, that I can enjoy the 1938 record without frustration.

 It’s made me feel closer than ever to the night of June 16, 1937.
 Despite the strengths (and weaknesses) of Blitzstein’s work, it’s true that a great deal of Cradle’s appeal has to do with the circumstances of its original production and its first public performance — certainly one of the greatest theatre stories ever told.
 So, what I find overwhelming about the original cast recording is that this is the original cast.
 These are the actual members of Federal Theatre Project 891, who rose from their seats at the Venice Theatre on June 16, 1937, in defiance of their government, their employer, their union, and their economic self-interest, and lent their voices to Blitzstein’s songs.
 That’s the real Olive Stanton.

-Based on the written reminiscences of John Houseman, Orson Welles, and Marc Blitzstein, and the wonderful Tim Robbins film freely adapted from these events, I had come to regard Olive Stanton as an accidental revolutionary hero.
+Based on the written reminiscences of John Houseman, Orson Welles, and Marc Blitzstein, and the excellent Tim Robbins film freely adapted from these events, I had come to regard Olive Stanton as an accidental revolutionary hero.
 Houseman calls her “an inexperienced performer” who “held no political views whatsoever,” and quotes original cast member Hiram Sherman: “If Olive Stanton had not risen on cue in the box, I doubt if the rest of us would have had the courage to stand up and carry on.”
 Tim Robbins fictionalizes her as a homeless waif who can barely sing.
 Blitzstein biographer Eric A. Gordon says that she “had never appeared on Broadway before,” but the Internet Broadway Database has her in Class of ’29, a Federal Theatre production that ran for fifty performances in 1936.
 That’s more experience than some other members of the company had.

 It is, I suppose, the definitive rendition of “The Nickel Under The Foot,” and it’s almost the best.
 It seems to me there’s a change of tone built into the final verse of this song, and only Patti LuPone has marked it with the proper rueful vocal surge.
 Olive Stanton just marches to the end.
 It’s probably not fair to compare Olive Stanton to Patti LuPone, but listen to the 1964 Blitzstein memorial concert — Barbara Harris is a pro, and she doesn’t come close to Stanton in emotional expression.